daboisadasd/CycleInventoryHelper/README.md

 ## 🧪 Dev Notes

 - Written in Python 3.8+
+- I have a very barebones list of known items right now, you can use the custom unique base finder script to find new ones!
 - No external libraries required
 - Designed for testing and modifying inventories in Cycle Frontier Reborn